 Guwahati is a city situated beside the Brahmaputra River in the northeast Indian state of Assam.
-It is also the capital city of this state, a major commercial centre.
+It is the former capital city of this state, and now its largest commercial centre.

 Guwahati is known for some holy sites and natural attractions; some of the places to see in Guwahati are:

 - Kaziranga National Park – One of the most popular national parks in India; houses many Rhinoceroses (a large portion of India’s Rhino population exists in Assam).

 - Pobitora Wildlife Sanctuary – Also home to many Rhinoceroses and other wild animals.

 - Guwahati Planetarium – A planetarium and observatory.

 - Manas National Park – Another sanctuary; also, a UNESCO world heritage site.

 If you are planning a trip to Guwahati, do not forget to pay a visit to these below listed places :

 - Kamakhya Temple – A popular and much-visited hilltop temple dedicated to Goddess Kamakhya (also known as goddess of desire, this goddess is said to go through an annual cycle of menstruation and the power of the 'menses' of Mother Earth said to become accessible to devotees during this time here) and having shrines of the Hindu deities Shiva and Vishnu as well

 - Umananda Temple